Luxury goods giant LVMH cancels $14.5B deal for Tiffany

-NEW YORK (AP) — Luxury goods giant LVMH is ending its takeover deal of jewelry retailer Tiffany & Co., saying the French government had requested a delay to assess the threat of proposed U.S. tariffs and amid wider industry troubles caused by the pandemic.
+NEW YORK (AP) — Luxury goods giant LVMH is ending its takeover deal of jewelry retailer Tiffany & Co., saying the French government had requested a delay to assess the threat of proposed U.S. tariffs.

+Wednesday's announcement came after the deal's value had been eroded by wider industry troubles caused by the coronavirus pandemic.

 The Paris-based conglomerate said that both the French government and Tiffany had requested that the closing of the deal be postponed by a few months.
 The French government, it said, wanted to assess the impact of the possible U.S. tariffs on French goods.

-As a result, LVMH said, the $14.5 billion deal that was scheduled to close Nov.
-24 will be canceled.
+As a result, LVMH said, the $14.5 billion deal — which would have been biggest ever in the luxury market and was scheduled to close Nov.
+24 — will be canceled.

 Tiffany replied that it's suing to enforce the merger agreement, which was signed in November 2019.
 The New York company said LVMH's argument has no basis in French law.
 Tiffany also said that LVMH hasn't even attempted to seek the required antitrust approval from three jurisdictions.

+“We believe that LVMH will seek to use any available means in an attempt to avoid closing the transaction on the agreed terms," said Roger Farah, chairman of Tiffany, in a statement.

-Shares in Tiffany slid 9% in premarket trading in New York.
+Shares in Tiffany slid $7.85, or 6.4%, to close Wednesday at $113.96.
 Those in LVMH, which owns 75 brands including Christian Dior, Fendi, Givenchy and Tag Heuer, were stable.

 Back then, industry experts had said the deal made sense.
 Tiffany, known for its delicate jewelry, distinctive blue boxes and an Audrey Hepburn movie, had been trying to transform its brand to appeal to younger and more digital shoppers, and could have used an owner with deep pockets to help expand.